 - In the commentary, the candidate addresses connections among textual references, and constructions of meaning, interpretive skills, or responses to text in every lesson.
 Note that the specific use of textual references, as defined by the handbook, may not be present in every lesson, but there must be evidence that the candidate addresses connections in every lesson.
-For example, an introductory lesson on identifying point of view in narrative text might address connections between the use of textual references to construct meaning from, interpret, OR respond to a complex text through the candidate introducing the strategy without specific textual references to the complex text chosen for that learning segment. - The candidate uses these connections to deepen student understanding of the central focus. - The candidate may state general interdisciplinary connections to one or more subject areas (beyond the subject area of the learning segment) in the commentary, but these are not clearly represented in the lesson plans.
+For example, an introductory lesson on identifying point of view in narrative text might address connections between the use of textual references to construct meaning from, interpret, OR respond to a complex text through the candidate introducing the strategy without specific textual references to the complex text chosen for that learning segment.
+Connections to that specific text may come later in the learning segment. - The candidate uses these connections to deepen student understanding of the central focus